armory/documentation/_spinnaker_install_admin_guides/vault-configuration.md

 $ vault write auth/kubernetes/login role=spinnaker jwt=$SA_TOKEN
 ```

-This command should return output like the foloowing
+This command should return output like the following
 ```
 Key                                       Value
 ---                                       -----